drone-labs/about/README.md

 ## Ground Station
 I use QGroundstation-3.4.4 (newer versions fail because of my outdated Linux Mint version...).
-My RC Radio transmitter is a Radiolink AT10.
-The Radio Receiver (Radiolink R12DS) SBus Signal is connected straight to pin4 of E4 Header (PRU_E_B).
+My RC Radio transmitter is a **Radiolink AT10**.
+The **Radiolink R12DS** Receiver SBus Signal is connected straight to pin4 of E4 Header (PRU_E_B).

+### 1. Discrete Outputs
+The goal is to control some board GPIO outputs from the transmitter 2 positions switches.

 On the BeagleBone Blue, 2 GPIO Headers (6 pins JST-SH) are available : GP0 and GP1